Towards High Resolution Probabilistic Coastal Inundation Forecasting from Sparse Observations: Experiment

 \subsection{Baseline Comparison}

-In this section, we describe the baseline models compared with our model.
-All experiments were conducted on an HPC cluster.
-To achieve scalability, experiments with different configurations were conducted with the SLURM scheduler.
-Each job used up to $256$GB CPU RAM, $8$ CPU cores and could request for one GPU with maximum $40$ GB GPU RAM. \begin{enumerate}[leftmargin=*] \item DiffSTG~\citep{wen2023diffstg}: The State-of-the-art (SOTA) diffusion-based model for spatiotemporal forecasting. \item TimeGrad~\citep{rasul2021autoregressive} The SOTA diffusion-based model designed for Multivariate time-series forecasting. \item DeepVAR~\citep{salinas2019high}: Combines an RNN-based architecture with a Gaussian copula process output model with a low-rank covariance structure. \item LSTNet~\citep{lai2018modeling}: The Long-and Short-term Time-series network (LSTNet) captures local dependency pattern among variables and long-term temporal correlation among time-series trends using CNN and RNN. \item DCRNN~\citep{li2017diffusion}: A spatiotemporal forecasting framework that combines Diffusion Convolution and Sequence-to-sequence architecture to capture temporal and spatial dependencies. \end{enumerate}
+We now describe our baseline methods.
+All our experiments were conducted on an HPC cluster using the SLURM scheduler.
+Each job used up to $256$GB CPU RAM, $8$ CPU cores and one GPU with maximum $40$ GB GPU RAM.
+Our source code is provided with the supplementary materials. \begin{enumerate}[leftmargin=*,noitemsep,nolistsep] \item DiffSTG~\citep{wen2023diffstg}: The State-of-the-art (SOTA) diffusion-based model for spatiotemporal forecasting. \item TimeGrad~\citep{rasul2021autoregressive} The SOTA diffusion-based model designed for multivariate time-series forecasting. \item DeepVAR~\citep{salinas2019high}: Combines an RNN-based architecture with a Gaussian copula process output model with a low-rank covariance structure. \item LSTNet~\citep{lai2018modeling}: Captures local dependency pattern among variables and long-term temporal correlation among time-series trends using CNN and RNN. \item DCRNN~\citep{li2017diffusion}: A spatiotemporal forecasting framework that combines diffusion convolution and sequence-to-sequence architecture to capture temporal and spatial dependencies. \item BayesNF~\citep{saad2024scalable}: SOTA DL method based on a Bayesian Neural Network that maps a multivariate space-time coordinate to a real-valued field. \end{enumerate}